albanie/algorithms-and-data-structures/README.md

 # Introduction to data structures and algorithms

-This repo aims to provide minimalist implementations of data structures and algorithms in Python.
+This repo aims to provide minimalist implementations of data structures and algorithms in Python to accompany a [lecture course on this topic](https://www.youtube.com/playlist?list=PL9t0xVFP90GBPScODccB2_PpouUUZ4j8C).
 The bare necessities.
 Each data structure is accompanied by a video lecture (and pdf slides).

 ## Data structures, algorithms and concepts